samumantha/instructor-training/content/lesson-design.md

 ## Backwards lesson design

-When writing an ENCCS lesson, we take a “reverse” approach to instruction, as described in Wiggins and McTighe’s
+When composing new instructional material - lessons - we can take a “reverse” approach to instruction, as described in Wiggins and McTighe’s
 [Understanding by Design](http://www.worldcat.org/title/understanding-by-design/oclc/56491025),
 that keeps the focus firmly on learning outcomes.
 The order of preparation in this case becomes